-All students on the SEND list will have contact with a member of the pastoral team under the guidance of the Pastoral Manager whose role it is to facilitate regular contact with the parent about student progress.
+All students on the SEN list will have contact with the Student Welfare Manager whose role it is to facilitate regular contact with the parent about student progress.
 There is an expectation that there will be contact at least weekly by the student's tutor for those well on track to provide a regular praise report.
-Where there are/have been difficulties the form tutor and or member of the pastoral team will contact the parents on a daily basis until the difficulties have been resolved.
+Where there are/have been difficulties the Student Welfare Manager or form tutor will contact the parents on a daily basis until the difficulties have been resolved.

-Where a student is having difficulties that have not been resolved through this process an appointment will be arranged for the parents to meet with the Vice Principal.
+Where a student is having difficulties that have not been resolved through this process an appointment will be arranged for the parents to meet with the Matthew Baldwin - Principal.

-Parents will be kept well informed by EBN 1 on the provision they and the Local Authority offer for students with special educational needs.
+Parents will be kept well informed by EBN on the provision they and the Local Authority offer for students with special educational needs.